 For the next two days, we based ourselves in Sur, which is a convenient location from where to explore the coast.
 In Sur itself there’s not a lot to do except maybe for taking a walk across the suspension bridge to the lighthouse or to one of the watchtowers that look out over the city and the ocean.
 Sur is a dhow-building (nowadays actually only dhow-repairing) center, so there are quite a few wooden dhows in the harbor.

 Wadi Shab is one of Oman’s best-known wadis and draws quite a lot of visitors, especially on a weekend.
 Some of those visitors, however, leave behind their garbage when they go.
-Sure, it’s not as bad here in Oman as it is in Asia, but it’s nevertheless a shame.
+Sure, it’s not as bad here in Oman as it is in some places in Asia, but it’s nevertheless a shame.

 From the parking lot, a boatman brings you across the water to the beginning of the trail.
 The first part of the hike leads through plantations and then a pretty narrow gorge.
 After that, the wadi opens up and get ever more beautiful.

 Steep walls tower on both sides, there’s an old falaj (irrigation channel) and houses, now abandoned, have been built into the rock under an overhang.
 At the end of the trail, turquoise pools with cool water invite for a swim.
 Somewhere, there’s a trail leading further into the wadi, to other pools and small waterfalls but it’s hard (or impossible without someone who knows where it is) to find it.